Contact information:

 brianfrankcooper at gmail com (personal)

-I am a software engineer at Google, working on Apps infrastructure, which includes the backend infrastructure for Gmail, Drive, Docs and other products.
+I am a software engineer at Google, working on Search serving and AI infrastructure.Â

 I taught CS 347, Parallel and Distributed Data Management, at Stanford University in the Spring of 2015 as a visiting lecturer.